aalekseev/10-steps-security-pycon-ee-2020/slides/03-misconceptions.md

 - **Staff, Sales, Marketing** - use strong passwords, know about phishing
 - **Developers** - know about vulnerabilities and follow security practices
-- **Engeneering Managers** - schedule secure audits
+- **Engineering Managers** - schedule secure audits
-- **Project Managers** - work with client to avoid changes that will introduce security risks
+- **Project Managers** - work with the client to avoid changes that will introduce security risks

 <!-- note